Nikhil-Ladha/Snake-Game/README.md

 # Snake-Game
-It is the ancient Snake game developed using HTML, CSS and JavaScript only.
+It is a anake game developed using HTML Canvas.

 To play the game, simply clone the repo and open the `index.html` file in your browser (DESKTOP ONLY).
 VOILA!
 You can start playing your game....